Now that’s what I call music!

-When I watched their reunion performance at Radio 2’s Festival In A Day last month, I wondered how different the lyrics might have been 20 years on.
+When I watched their reunion performance at Radio 2’s Festival In A Day last month.
+It left me wondering how different the lyrics might have been 20 years on.
 The way we’re communicating has massively changed, delivering more meaningful engagement than before.
 And pop culture has watched it happen.

 I had a picture of you in my mind…

 In the late 70’s Sting was sending messages in bottles, and at the start of the 80’s Steve Tyler was still learning how to fax in the mailroom.
-Since then, there’s been a noticeable shift away from these traditional verbal comms, involving reading and writing, to the use of visuals to convey information as technological advances have facilitated instantaneous image sharing.
+Since then, there’s been a noticeable shift away from these traditional verbal comms involving reading and writing.
+Now the use of visuals to convey information as technological advances have facilitated instantaneous image sharing.

 An obvious example of this is the serious use of emojis as a primary way of communicating emotion.
 In fact, The OED’s 2015 word of the year was an emoji.
 Officially known as ‘Face with Tears of Joy’, this pictograph was chosen as it best reflected the ‘ethos, mood and preoccupations of 2015’.
 Does it worry anyone else that the best way to communicate feeling was without the use of words?
 I wonder what would have represented 1997 best *insert ‘Thinking Face’ emoji here*.